 Picnic with the Family at Bruno Farnocchia Memorial Park

-With soaring trees and a seasonal creek, this 3-plus-acre park and community gathering spot is the perfect place for a fun-filled family picnic.
+With soaring trees and a seasonal creek, this three-plus-acre park and community gathering spot is the perfect place for a fun-filled family picnic.

 The family pooch will enjoy the dog park, and the community garden is an inspiration to those who grow their own produce.